-Note: The first time that you login to this org from the ServiceMax FSA on your machine, it will perform a data sync that can take anywhere from 15-20 minutes depending on the size of the org and the speed of your network connection.
-This is a one-time process that occurs each time a new machine is used to log in to ServiceMax Field Service.
+Note: The first time you log in to this org from the ServiceMax FSA on your machine, it will perform a data sync that can take anywhere from 15-20 minutes, depending on the org size and speed of your network connection.
+This one-time process occurs each time a new machine is used for logging in to ServiceMax Field Service.

 Once the sync is completed, you will see the calendar screen by default.

-Step 3: Refer to Override ChromeDriver Version support article for instructions.
+Step 3: Refer to the Override ChromeDriver Version support article for instructions.

-Step 5: In order to support test automation on a mobile application, you will need to first download the Windows application driver.
+Step 5: To support test automation on a mobile application, you must first download the Windows application driver.

 Step 6: Follow the wizard to complete the WinAppDriver installation on your machine.

-Before moving forward, first ensure that you have Provar 2.0.5 (or newer) installed on your machine.
+Before moving forward, ensure that you have Provar 2.0.5 (or newer) installed on your machine.

 Step 7: Create a new connection in the Test Settings tab.
-Set the username, password and environment to the same values that you used to log in previously.
+Set the username, password, and environment to the same values you previously used to log in.

 Note: Enable Lightning Mode must be left unchecked.
 You cannot use Log-on As via an administrator connection for ServiceMax FSA connections.

-If this is a technician login, then you will need to perform the following steps.
+If this is a technician login, you must perform the following steps.

 Step 8: Set up an administrator connection for the same org you connected to previously and create this connection in Provar.